 About Josiah Launstein

-When Josiah was seven, he started becoming more and more interested in photographing wildlife like his big sister (Jenaya) and dad (John).
+By the time Josiah turned seven, he had already become more and more interested in photographing wildlife like his big sister (Jenaya) and dad (John).
 He always wanted to tag along on outings into the Alberta wilderness and have his own system in tow.
-John’s philosophy of teaching photographic skills to his kids is to coach them in the basics and turn them loose to develop their own eye and style, learning through trial and error with lots of encouraging but constructive feedback.
-That means after establishing the foundation of exposure, composition and field techniques, Josiah has been “on his own” to find the camera angle that he likes best of a chosen subject, the lens he wants to use, and the camera settings he thinks would best capture the image he has in mind.
+John’s philosophy of teaching photographic skills to his kids is to coach them in the basics and turn them loose to develop their own vision and style, learning through trial and error with lots of encouraging but constructive feedback.
+That means after establishing the foundational stuff including how to behave around wildlife, learning exposure, composition and field techniques, Josiah has been “on his own” to find the camera angle that he likes best of a chosen subject, the lens he wants to use, and the camera settings he thinks would best capture the image he has in mind.

 In 2012 Josiah captured an incredible image of a bald eagle banking in flight that was nearly exceptional–his only mistake was not bumping up to a sufficiently-fast shutter speed to freeze the eagle’s unexpected increased speed as it accelerated on the pivot.
 He had been nailing shots as a pair of eagles flew by searching the river below for fish, and was surprised and disappointed when he had come so close to getting his best shot to date but just missed it.
 John still remembers Josiah looking through his pictures on the back of the camera on the drive home and asking, “What do I have to do so that never happens again?”

-In 2014, Josiah made the decision to begin submitting his photography into select competitions, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition selected as finalists.
+In 2014, Josiah made the decision to begin submitting his photography into select competitions like his big sister, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition shortlisted in the competition.
 Although he did not win an award in 2014, it was a remarkable accomplishment, and a great way to start his fledgling career!

 Josiah closed the year by entering the 2014 Outdoor Photographer of the Year competition, and in early January 2015 learned that eight of his ten submitted images were shortlisted!
-One week later Josiah received the most exciting news of his young life in photography so far: he had been named the 2014 Young Outdoor Photographer of the Year!
+One week later Josiah received the most exciting news of his young life in photography so far: he had become the youngest ever to be named the Young Outdoor Photographer of the Year!

 Josiah has since gone onto have images selected as winners or finalists in every competition he has entered in 2015, 2016 and 2017, including the NHM Wildlife Photography of the Year, Bird Photographer of the Year and Por el Planeta competitions as well as the Nature’s Best Windland Smith Rice International Photography Awards.